Thinking about taking your family to Phillip Island?

 12. Cape Woolamai

-You might even be able to spot short-tailed shearwaters between September and April, the cape is the largest rookery for these birds on the island.
+You might even be able to spot short-tailed shearwaters between September and April.

 What kind of walks can families enjoy at Cape Woolamai?